In Exercises 21–26, find the indicated probability using the stan... | Channels for Pearson+

 Standard Normal Distribution

 The standard normal distribution is a special case of the normal distribution where the mean is 0 and the standard deviation is 1.
-It is represented by the variable 'z', which indicates how many standard deviations an element is from the mean.
-This distribution is crucial for calculating probabilities and percentiles in statistics.
+It is represented by the variable Z, which allows for the calculation of probabilities and percentiles for any normal distribution by standardizing values.
+This distribution is symmetric and bell-shaped, making it a fundamental concept in statistics for understanding how data is distributed.

 Recommended video: